Caddies and liners FAQs

 NOT APPROVED

-The compost facility has also tested the following brands which are not approved for use because they did not adequately break down during the composting process:
+The following brands have also been tested in the compost facility and are not approved for use because they did not adequately break down during the composting process, or they contain plastic:

-Any other bags, including plastic, degradable, or biodegradable bags, must not be used as they will contaminate the collection of organic material.
+Any other bags, including plastic, degradable, or biodegradable bags, must not be used as they will contaminate the load of food and garden waste.

 What are the liners made from?